Implementing a Predication

 # to a message first

-system_message = perplexity.messages.generate_message(tree_info, error_term)
+system_message = perplexity.messages.generate_message(state, tree_info, error_term)

 if system_message is not None: